| expand content | forums | advertise |

 Using uTorrent's Built-In Tracker

 This step is only necessary if you are using uTorrent's built in embedded tracker.
-If you are using public trackers, it is not needed and you can skip to the next step.
+If you are using public trackers, it is not needed and you can skip to the next section.

 1. Start uTorrent (if it is already not running)